Guilherme Santos (footballer, born 2001)

-Guilherme Santos da Silva (born 13 May 2001) is a Brazilian professional footballer who plays as a winger for Botafogo-PB.
+Guilherme Santos da Silva (born 13 May 2001), known as Guilherme Santos, is a Brazilian professional footballer who plays as a winger for São José-SP, on loan from Portuguesa.

 Football career

-Santos passed by the youth academy of Grêmio Laranjeiras, Rio Branco, and Porto Vitória before signing with Atlético Mineiro in 2017.
-In 2020, he signed on loan with Coimbra.
-Santos made his professional debut with Coimbra in a 2-1 Campeonato Mineiro loss to Tombense on 27 July 2020, scoring his side's only goal in his debut.
-On 11 November 2020, Santos signed a professional contract with Atlético Mineiro until 2023.
+Born in Serra, Espírito Santo, Guilherme Santos played for the youth categories of local sides Grêmio Laranjeiras, Rio Branco-ES, and Porto Vitória before signing with Atlético Mineiro in 2017.
+In July 2020, he was loaned to Coimbra for the remaining stages of the 2020 Campeonato Mineiro, and made his senior debut in a 2–1 Campeonato Mineiro loss to Tombense on 27 July, starting the match and scoring his side's only goal.